Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Introduction

 \section{Introduction}

-Satellite constellations constitute a critical component of spaceborne infrastructure, supporting a wide range of applications in scientific research and civil services, including remote sensing \cite{stephens_bams_2002,paek_asr_2018,xue_ijrs_2008}, telecommunications \cite{leyva_ieee_2020,kodheli_ieee_2017,evans_ieee_2014}, and position, navigation and timing services \cite{gps,glonass,galileo}.
-As distributed systems consisting of multiple satellites, satellite constellations offer enhanced resilience to individual satellite failures, improved spatiotemporal resolution, and increased overall reliability and mission performance compared to traditional monolithic satellite systems.
-Recent advancements in deployment technologies, the increased availability of rideshare launch opportunities, and the growing standardization of satellite manufacturing have substantially lowered barriers to space access.
-These developments have strengthened the case for constellation-based architectures, facilitating the design of more scalable, cost-effective missions and expanding the scope of space-based capabilities.
+Satellite constellations constitute a critical component of spaceborne infrastructure, supporting a wide range of applications in scientific research and civil services, including remote sensing \cite{stephens_bams_2002,paek_asr_2018,xue_ijrs_2008}, telecommunications \cite{leyva_ieee_2020,kodheli_ieee_2017,evans_ieee_2014}, and positioning, navigation, and timing services \cite{gps,glonass,galileo}.
+Beyond these established capabilities, emerging applications of constellation-based systems include cislunar space situational awareness (SSA) \cite{clareson_jsr_2025,patel_jas_2024}, orbital debris remediation \cite{williams_asr_2025}, Internet of Things connectivity \cite{qu_access_2017}, and space-based solar power transmission to terrestrial power grids \cite{mankins_aa_2002,li_aa_2017}.
+As distributed systems, satellite constellations offer inherent advantages over traditional monolithic architectures, including enhanced resilience to individual satellite failures, improved spatiotemporal resolution, and increased overall reliability and mission performance.
+Furthermore, the increased availability of commercial rideshare launch opportunities and streamlined satellite manufacturing have substantially lowered barriers to space access.
+Collectively, these developments have strengthened the case for constellation-based architectures, expanding the capabilities of distributed space systems and establishing a foundation for more scalable and cost-effective missions.